 The Avenues Twin Peaks is another one of my go-to after work hikes.
 This hike is the most beautiful in Spring during Sunset, when the yellow flowers are blooming, the hills are green, and the temperature is just right; however this trail can be hiked year round.
 The Avenues Twin Peaks is almost always windy, so a light jacket is recommended.
 There is no water and no shade, and the trailhead is a popular spot for mountain bikers to depart on their ride.

 The Avenues Twin Peaks is a great hike for beginners, families, dogs, or those looking for a quick hike.
-This trail is apart of the Bonneville Shoreline Trail (BST as us locals call it), and therefore dogs are technically supposed to be on leash.
+This trail is apart of the Bonneville Shoreline Trail (BST as us locals call it), and therefore dogs are technically supposed to be on leash but nobody does.
 This is a great spot to bring a blanket, a beer or wine, and sit and enjoy the sunset.

 In SLC, head north on 700 East.
-Turn left on S Temple, then immediately turn right on I St. Turn right on 13th Ave, then veer left onto Northcrest Drive.
+Turn left on S Temple, then immediately turn right on I St. Then, turn right on 13th Ave, and veer left onto Northcrest Drive.
 Turn left again on Terrace Hills Drive, and drive to the end of the cul-de-sac.
 There are two trailheads here, take the one to the East (right).
 This trail starts in a neighborhood (1036 Terrace Hills Dr), so there is only street parking.
 No restrooms are available.
 Here is a driving map.

 Distance: 3.2 miles RT